 Another major street in Manchester city center is Oxford Road which runs through The University of Manchester, Manchester Metropolitan University, the BBC offices, theatres, and museums.

-If you stroll along the street, you will also see the Art Deco building Dancehouse, Palace Theatre Manchester, Contact Theatre, Capitol Theatre, Manchester Museum, and the lovely red-brick building of Whitworth Art Gallery.
+Oxford Road is home to the Art Deco building Dancehouse, Palace Theatre Manchester, Contact Theatre, Capitol Theatre, Manchester Museum, and Whitworth Art Gallery.

-Oxford Road starts from St. Peter’s Square where you can find the Manchester Cenotaph, Victorian Gothic Revival style of Manchester Town Hall, Manchester Central Library, the Midland Hotel, Manchester Art Gallery, Chinatown, and Albert Square.
+Take a look at the St. Peter’s Square where you can find the Manchester Cenotaph, Manchester Town Hall, Manchester Central Library, Chinatown, and Albert Square.

-Other places of interest nearby are the Piccadilly Gardens, Manchester Cathedral, Bridgewater Hall, Manchester Central Convention Centre, Emmeline Pankhurst’s home.
+Other places of interest nearby are the Piccadilly Gardens, Bridgewater Hall, Manchester Central Convention Centre, Emmeline Pankhurst’s home.

-Stay in Manchester City Centre if this is your first visit; you have primarily come to go shopping, you want plenty of transport options to get elsewhere in Manchester, you are looking for a good quality hotel;
+Stay in Manchester City Centre if this is your first visit; you have primarily come to go shopping, you want plenty of transport options; you are looking for a good quality hotel;

-Best Places to Stay in Manchester City center:
+Best Places to Stay in Manchester City center for first-timers:

-luxury ($$$): Stock Exchange Hotel This 5-star hotel is in the heart of Manchester City Centre, within a short walk from the Royal Exchange Theatre, John Rylands Library, Canal Street, and Opera House Manchester.
-It has an on-site restaurant, private parking, a bar, a shared lounge, and spacious rooms with a coffee machine, air conditioning, free wifi, and a continental breakfast.
+luxury ($$$): Stock Exchange Hotel, 5-star family-friendly hotel located in the heart of Manchester City Centre, short walk from the Royal Exchange Theatre, John Rylands Library, Canal Street, and Opera House.
+It has an on-site restaurant, private parking, and Airport shuttle (free).

 See more: